4. Prevent and mitigate (linkage)

 - Instructions describing how you ensure the possibility of temporarily suspending deliveries from a sub-supplier while preventive and mitigating measures are implemented and, in the event of severe deviations that remain unaddressed, the possibility of terminating the contract with the sub-supplier concerned.

-- Contractual agreements for sample products, which allow for the temporary suspension of deliveries while preventive and mitigating measures are implemented, and termination of the contract in case of severe deviations.
+- Contract clauses for sample products, which allow for the temporary suspension of deliveries while preventive and mitigating measures are implemented, and termination of the contract in case of severe deviations.

 Guidance for auditor